mohandesosama/tiny_block_chain_python/README.md

 [![Simple blockchain implemented with python](https://img.youtube.com/vi/IyyxpkEM9Lk/0.jpg)](https://www.youtube.com/watch?v=IyyxpkEM9Lk)

+### Code
+You will find osamCoin, osamCoin1, osamCoin
 ### Blockchain paper
 If you used any part of this code, kindly cite the following paper (blockchain based paper) in your research